chom3/chom3.github.io/_tabs/about.md

 * The Power of Habit - Charles Duhigg
 * Learned Optimism - Martin Seligman
 * How to Win Friends and Influence People - Dale Carnegie
+* Crucial Conversations - Joseph Grenny, Ron McMillan, Kerry Patterson, Laura Roppe
+* Get Off Your "But": How to End Self-Sabotage and Stand Up for Yourself - Sean Stephenson

 ---
 ### The theme of this personal website is called "Chirpy"!